chinamike65/hugo-tuolesi/content/book4/book4en.md

 There are also people who committed great evils and went straight to hell during their lifetime.

-There are also those who have been reincarnated in the Formless Realm, and these do not need to go through, the bardo body.
+There are also those who have been reborn in the Formless Realm, and these do not need to go through, the bardo body.

 5. Living beings have four births: